MateuszWoj-bit/dos-win95/README.md

 # DOS-Win95 Online Emulator

-🎮 A fun and interactive recreation of a Windows 95/DOS-style desktop – all in your browser!
+🎮 A fun and interactive recreation of a Windows 95/DOS desktop luncher – all in your browser!

 ## 🌐 Live Demo